 Darryl Strawberry Baseball Card Value

-Strawberry left the Mets at the age of 28, as a former Rookie of the Year who had made seven All-Star Game appearances up to that point.
+Strawberry left the Mets at 28 as a former Rookie of the Year who had made seven All-Star Game appearances up to that point.
 His focus began to unravel soon afterward, with drug addiction and injuries taking their toll during the latter stages of his career.

 Investment Rating: Soft Buy (3.4 out of 5)